wagtail/rfcs/draft/008-wagtail-api.rst

 Site implementors will have the choice of which version to use.
 The "stable" version is almost guaranteed to never change whereas the "unstable" version contains the latest features but may have breaking changes between Wagtail releases.
 I expect projects that have clients which are hard to update (eg, mobile phone apps) would use the "stable" version.

 All new features and changes will only be made in the "unstable" version and the "stable" version will only receive bug fixes.
-However, there may be a few exceptions:
+However, there may be some exceptions:

  - Fixing security issues
  - Changes elsewhere in Wagtail that change/remove a feature exposed in the API